FAQs

 What is Polly’s Speaking style like?

 Gritty.
-Real. with a surprisingly well-timed f-bomb every once in a while.
-She talks like a regular gal, makes fun of herself, and is as relatable as they come.
+Real. with a surprisingly well-timed curse word every once in a while.
+She talks like a regular gal who laughs at herself .
+She is self effacing, and is as relatable as they come.
 The information is rich, emotional, scientific, and sprinkled with anecdotes of Polly’s own fumbles along the way.

 Do you offer scholarships?